img

 Data extraction works with these systems, allowing clinicians to easily compare a patient’s medical history and symptoms with current research or even similar cases.

 Inferscience offers an array of data extraction tools that can seamlessly integrate into your current workflow and applications.
-Ubiquity, for example, can integrate into any web-based EHR and provide analysis insights to the provider in the patient’s chart.
+HCC Assistant, for example, can integrate into any web-based EHR and provide analysis insights to the provider in the patient’s chart.
 This allows providers working with Medicare Advantage patients to maximize their reimbursement.

 Additionally, Inferscience utilizes cutting-edge OCR technology and advanced natural language processing (NLP) to analyze both structured and unstructured data.
 This allows providers to identify diagnoses that may typically get overlooked, all while simultaneously displaying the relevant Hierarchical Condition Category (HCC) code suggestions.